 Practice in the writing of autobiographical essays and short stories.
 Consideration is given to the relationship of personal experience to fiction.
 Writing assignments are designed to aid the writer in moving gracefully and deliberately from one to the other.
 Enrollment is limited; junior and senior English majors are given first consideration.
-Offered in alternate years.

-348 Advanced Writing: Drama and Poetry

-Practice in writing short dramas and poems.
+348 Advanced Writing: Drama and Poetry Practice in writing short dramas and poems.
 Consideration is given to the formal properties of drama and poetry, and students are asked to produce work in several different forms (e.g., sonnet, lyric, comedy of manners, realistic drama).
 Enrollment is limited; junior and senior English majors are given first consideration.
-Offered in alternate years.